BiancaTaisePommerening/surfs_up/README.md

 - The following image shows the summary statistics for the December temperature DataFrame (december_df).
     - Average temperature 71F
-    - Minimun temperarature 56F
+    - Minimun temperature 56F
     - Maximun temperature 83F

 ![december_results](./Resources/december_temps_describe.png)

-- The following chart shows the temperature frequency over the years during the month of December.
+- The following histogram shows the temperature frequency over the years during the month of December.
+It was separated into 15 different bins, and it can be seen that the frequency of temperatures was higher between 69F and 72F, which supports the average temperature of 71F found on the previous query (on the image above).

 ![december_temps_plot](./Resources/december_temps_plot.png)